Balmerino Abbey: Current condition

 The abbey is now under the stewardship of the National Trust for Scotland, and a small entrance fee is requested at an honesty box, with no ticket booth or staffed presence on-site.
 The grounds claim to include the oldest tree in Fife, a 400-year-old Spanish chestnut tree.

 Meagre remains stand of the 66m long cruciform abbey church (mostly the north wall of the nave).
 The misalignment of the piers in the south arcade with the shafts in the north wall suggests that the single nave aisle was a later addition.
 The eastern range of the claustral buildings survives better, due to its conversion to a house after the Reformation.
 Immediately north of the church is the vaulted sacristy.
 This room became the house's kitchen, with a staircase added to its west.
 The original chapter house is the best survival of 13th century buildings, with the eastern three of its six bays of quadripartite vaulting still standing.
 The day stair rises through the thickness of its north wall.
 In the 15th century, a new and larger chapter house was added, with four bays of high vaulting round a central pier (as can still be seen at Glasgow Cathedral or Glenluce Abbey).
 This vaulting was destroyed when new floors and large windows were inserted in the residential conversion.
 Completing the range to the north is the slype or parlour, and then two further barrel-vaulted cells under the reredorter.
 The dormitory that stood over all these rooms has vanished, as have the cloister itself (which was unusually to the north of the church) and the north and west ranges containing the refectory, stores and guest rooms.

 Access to the ruins is currently restricted due to their poor state of repair.
-As of summer 2007, a sign on-site states that entrance fees will be used to contribute towards a possible future stabilization of these ruins to improve safety for visitors to enter once again.
+As of summer 2007, a sign on-site states that entrance fees will be used to contribute towards a possible future stabilisation of these ruins to improve safety for visitors to enter again.

 The ruins are designated as a scheduled monument.